Advanced Summer School 2022

 Simulation of OXB mode conversion using the PIC code EPOCH

-Microwaves have applications in tokamak physics from diagnostics to heating and current drive.
-These applications are particularly relevant for reactor scenarios since microwave antennas are relatively robust to reactor conditions and the power sources or diagnostics can often be removed some distance from the vessel itself.
-However, training in microwave science for tokamak applications often occupies only the periphery of graduate plasma courses.
-This summer school aims to provide a broad coverage of current topics in microwaves in beams and plasmas for both graduate students and experienced professionals, in industry, academia and national labs.
+Microwaves have important applications in tokamak physics, from diagnostics to heating and current drive.
+These applications are especially relevant for reactor scenarios since microwave antennas are robust in reactor conditions, and the power sources or diagnostics can often be positioned away from the vessel itself.
+However, training in microwave science for tokamak applications often only occupies the periphery of graduate plasma courses.

 Image of summer school programme

-Target attendees: anyone from senior staff to graduate students; attendees from both within and outside the UK are welcome; you should have a solid understanding of Maxwell’s equations and the Lorentz force law (typically as covered in the second or third year of an undergraduate physics programme); some plasma physics and/or microwave engineering would also be helpful
+Target Attendees: The summer school welcomed senior staff, graduate students, and participants from both within and outside the UK.
+Attendees were expected to have a solid understanding of Maxwell’s equations and the Lorentz force law (as typically covered in the second or third year of an undergraduate physics programme).
+Some knowledge of plasma physics and/or microwave engineering was also helpful.